DanielFortuyn/leiden/index.md

 Great coffee and a nice plate for breakfast aswell.
 If you go there you will probably take more than one cup of coffee.

 ### Things to do
+Of course you need to entertain yourselves while you are here.
+---
 #### Musea
 Leiden is literally packed with musea so do not miss the opportunity to visit the natural history, the general history or the cultural history musea.
 The last two we can personally recommend.

+#### Boat trip Leidsche Rederij
+Taking a boattrip with the Leidsche Rederij is very nice, we have done so at least three times and learned some new stuff about our City every time.

+#### 'hofjes' tour
+Leiden has many 'hofjes' which you can visit walking through the city.
+A 'hofje' are a set of houses with a shared enterance (gate) and a garden in the middle.
+We think it is quite a Dutch phenomenon, so please do not miss out on anything and see this awesome part of the city.

 #### Daytrips - Rotterdam
 Instead of going to Amsterdam visit Rotterdam for a change.
 It was european cultural city a couple of years ago and we really enjoy goign there.